wp-plugins/radio-station/readme.txt

 == Upgrade Notice ==

 = 2.0.15 =
-* German translation added (Thank you to Arsimael Inshan for the file!)
+* German translation added (Thank you to Ian Hook for the file!)

 = 2.0.14 =
 * Fixed issue on the master schedule where genres containing more than one work wouldn't highlight when clicked